- All Topics

 2) Determine the proper grease thickener type and consistency.
 Grease thickener type is becoming a more predominant criterion in grease selection due to the increasing number of thickener types available.
 The thickener type is application dependent.

 Most general-purpose greases will use lithium or lithium-complex thickener.
-For high-temperature applications, bentone or clay thickener is preferred for its thermal stability against bleeding.
 For heavy water environments, aluminum complex thickener is preferred for its water washout stability.
 Also, be aware of thickener type when changing greases in the same application as not all types are compatible.

 Grease consistency is controlled by thickener type, thickener concentration and base oil viscosity.
 It should be noted that a grease with a high base oil viscosity does not always have a high consistency, and vice versa.
 The National Lubrication Grease Institute (NLGI) developed a scale for determining thickener consistency which ranges from 000 (semi-fluid) to 6 (block grease).
 The most common NLGI number is 2.
 Figure 2 depicts the relationship of consistency, base oil viscosity, speed and loading.